angelatom/illegalSkillsException/README.md

 ## Instructions to Run:
 1. Go to root repository and click "Clone or Download"
 2. Copy the ssh/https link and run ```$ git clone <link>```
 3. Have the latest version of Python installed, which is currently Python 3.7.1.
-If not, download it here.
 4. Install virtualenv by running ```$ pip install virtualenv```
 5. Make a venv by running ```$ python3 -m venv VENV_NAME```
 * Activate it by running ```$ . ~/path_to_venv/VENV_NAME/bin/activate```